vaiperboy/PropBlock/README.md

 - [Moralis] - for capturing the events emitted by the contract (on-chain data) and storing the users table (off-chain data)

 ### My part in completing the project:
 I have been the senior lead of this project by combining all the parts, integrating them, unit test and version control the whole project.
-However, the fair split of my work is stated below
+However, the fair split of my work is stated as below
 - **API**: Taking the full responsiblity as a sole member in developing and testing the RESTful API requests & integrate it with the front-end.
 - **Smart Contract**: Taking part in helping with the logical thinking of the contract as well as doing some bits here and there that is fully lead by by collegue [@Sultan](https://github.com/sultanspeenjan)
 - **Front End**: Solely fully developed some major pages/components in the website.
 Unit tested and integrated the whole project as well as making sure everything is styled properly.